u-blox/ublox-odin-w2-drivers-docs-mbed-5/README.md

 # u-blox ODIN-W2 Wi-Fi and Bluetooth drivers

-This is a pre-compiled binary module including u-blox Wi-Fi and Bluetooth [mbed OS](https://mbed.com).
+This is a pre-compiled binary module including u-blox Wi-Fi and Bluetooth drivers for [mbed OS](https://mbed.com).

 The binary is intended for and can only be run on a u-blox ODIN-W2 module.